Clover Food Lab

-Clover Food Lab is a vegetarian fast food chain, founded in 2008 which operates food trucks and restaurants in Massachusetts, United States.
+Clover Food Lab is a vegetarian fast food chain founded in 2008 which operates food trucks and restaurants in Massachusetts, United States.
 The company serves a simple menu that changes daily and with the seasons based on what is available from local farmers and includes a large mix of organic ingredients.
 The company also offers meal delivery boxes and catering.

-Overview
+History

-The company was founded in October 2008, by MIT material science graduate and Harvard MBA Ayr Muir, as one food truck serving the area around the Massachusetts Institute of Technology (MIT).
+The company was founded in October 2008, by the MIT material science graduate and Harvard MBA Ayr Muir, as one food truck serving the area around the Massachusetts Institute of Technology (MIT).
 As of summer 2018, Clover Food Lab had some 400 employees operating in 12 restaurants across the greater Boston area.

+The COVID-19 pandemic and the 2023 United States banking crisis disrupted Clover's expansion plans, and caused its Back Bay location to close in August 2023.
+On November 3, 2023, high rents and continued low sales prompted Clover Food Lab to declare Chapter 11 bankruptcy.
+The company emerged from bankruptcy on April 24, 2024.

 Environmental vision

 The company was founded by Ayr Muir, a graduate of MIT in Material Science and Harvard Business School MBA program.
 Muir, a distant cousin of naturalist John Muir, has cited environmental motivations as a driving force behind the company's creation.
 He wishes "to shrink the ecological footprint of the food industry by making fresh, local, sustainable vegetarian food as common and convenient as the fare at Burger King or McDonald's".
 The company's food trucks are decommissioned and retrofitted cargo vehicles that use recycled vegetable oil to help them run.
 All of the company's utensils, napkins, and other items are compostable.
 Despite Clover Food Lab's focus on local, sustainable and vegetarian food, Muir consciously avoids branding the company's food as such, fearing that "no one will eat it if we do".